mheene/bufr-grammar/README.md

 ```

 # Usage - python version
 The project uses [gradle](https://gradle.org/) as a build tool.
 The project comes with a gradle wrapper.
-In case you consider to create an own gradle wrapper please you a recent gradle version (5.x or higher) installation and keep in mind that JDK 13 requires a gradle version 6.x.
+In case you consider to create an own gradle wrapper please use a recent gradle version (5.x or higher) installation and keep in mind that JDK 13 requires a gradle version 6.x.

 Clone repository (see above)